 XVI.
-Selection and Removal of UICC Members
+Selection and Removal of Hearing Board Members

-- A. Student members of each Panel and the presiding officer are selected in accordance with procedures developed by the Director of the Office of Student Rights and Responsibilities or designee.
-The Vice President for Student Affairs or designee may appoint student and administrative members to a term of one year with the possibility for renewal.
-The Faculty Senate may nominate faculty members. - B. Members of the UICC who are charged with any violation of this Code or with a criminal offense will be suspended from their UICC positions by the Director of the

-Office of Student Rights and Responsibilities or designee during the pendency of the charges against them.
-Members found in violation of any such charge or guilty of a criminal offense will be disqualified from any further participation in the university student conduct processes for a set period of time or indefinitely, depending upon the totality of the circumstances.
-Additional grounds and procedures for removal may be established by the Director of the Office of Student Rights and Responsibilities or designee.

-C. Students, faculty, and staff appointed as members of any Panel must adhere to absolute confidentiality relative to the matters and names of all persons who participate in the student conduct process.
+- A. Student members of each Hearing Board and the presiding officer are selected in accordance with procedures developed by the Director of the Office of Student Rights and Responsibilities or designee.
+The Dean of the Student Experience or designee may appoint student and administrative members to a term of one year with the possibility for renewal.
+The Faculty Senate may nominate faculty members. - B. Members of any Hearing Board who are charged with any violation of this Code or with a criminal offense will be suspended from their Hearing Board positions by the Director of the Office of Student Rights and Responsibilities or designee during the pendency of the charges against them.
+Members found in-violation of any such charge or guilty of a criminal offense will be disqualified from any further participation in the university student conduct processes for a set period of time or indefinitely, depending upon the totality of the circumstances.
+Additional grounds and procedures for removal may be established by the Director of the Office of Student Rights and Responsibilities or designee. - C. Students, faculty, and staff appointed as members of any Hearing Board must adhere to absolute confidentiality relative to the matters and names of all persons who participate in the student conduct process.
 Any student who violates this provision will be charged and, if found in violation, will be sanctioned.
 Any staff or faculty who is alleged to have violated this provision will be referred to Human Resources and/or the Office of the Provost as is appropriate.